I love a good coffee shop. Who doesn’t, right?

 Nevertheless, I do believe it is sad.
 It is so sad that there are so many people in London, sometimes very close to each other and yet so disconnected, so far apart and just lonely.
 If I didn’t have friends in London that made me feel connected I know it would feel like a very different city.
 It wouldn’t feel so much like home.
 But I know that is not only specific to London but to every city or really, every place in the world.
 Friends, family and love (in any of its versions) are what make a place feel like home.

 But now, in this COVID-19 world, I think we can all agree that making friends just got a little bit harder which is why I admired that this girl took the first step.
 She kept to social distancing measures and was funny and kind.
-We talked for a bit more than an hour, I didn’t do any work but I did smile and laughed a lot.
+We talked for a bit more than an hour, I didn’t do any work but I did smile and laugh a lot.

 When it was time for me to leave, I thanked her for starting the conversation.